-Status: Unanimously passed the Assembly and is pending in the Senate Labor Committee.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Wage and Hour Rules for Warehouse Distribution Center Employees (AB 3056)

 Responding to concerns that workers at warehouse distribution centers (as defined) employed under a quantified performance quota are being cheated, this bill would establish various new wage and hour protections specifically for such employees.
 Specifically, it would prohibit such a "quota" (as defined) system that counts against the quota reasonable time spent (a) accessing and using a restroom or adequate hydration; (b) documenting or reporting an employer's violation of the Labor Code; or (c) taking any legally mandated rest, recovery or meal period.